ipfs/ipfs-blog/src/_blog/go-ipfs-0.8.0-and-remote-pinning-is-here.md

 A few notes:

 * Remote pinning services work with recursive pins.
 This means commands like `ipfs pin remote ls` will not list indirectly pinned CIDs.
 * By default, only finished, successful pins are listed.
 To list or remove pending/failed pins, pass explicit statuses: e.g. `--status=queued,pinning,pinned,failed`
 * While pinning service data is stored in the configuration file it cannot be edited directly via the `ipfs config` commands due to the sensitive nature of pinning service API keys.
 The `ipfs pin remote service` commands can be used for interacting with remote service settings.
 * An OpenAPI [ipfs-pinning-service.yaml](https://github.com/ipfs/pinning-services-api-spec/blob/main/ipfs-pinning-service.yaml) makes it easy to create or [generate](https://github.com/ipfs/pinning-services-api-spec#code-generation) a compatible client/server.
 Anyone can implement it and allow for pin management.
+* Additionally, HTTP API users now have access to new commands under `/api/v0/pin/remote`.

 ## 🏠 Remote MFS pinning policy

 Every service added via `ipfs pin remote service add` can be tasked to update a pin every time the MFS root changes:

 ```sh
 $ ipfs config --json Pinning.RemoteServices.mysrv.Policies.MFS.Enable
 ```